F A Q

 Q: How many meetings has the Commission held and who are they meeting with?

 A: The Commission’s staff has held numerous meetings with individuals or entities interested in AI and national security issues, including engagements with leading AI experts from industry, government, academia, non-profit organizations, and individuals on a variety of AI topics.
-The Commission’s members have also held fourteen working group meetings and three plenary meetings consisting of all Commission members.
+The Commission’s members have also held 19 working group meetings and five plenary meetings virtually and in person.
 Partner entities, allies, and others have provided Commission members with classified and unclassified briefings on topics within the Commission’s scope of its review.

 Q: Will the Commission host public meetings?